 While still ongoing in human studies, existing research suggests ginger can help increase testosterone through numerous mechanisms.

-However, there is evidence showing treat an upset stomach, nausea, vomiting, and digestion, along with easing pain related to menstrual periods, headaches, and various forms of arthritis.
+However, there is evidence showing ginger can treat an upset stomach, nausea, vomiting, and digestion.
+It may also ease pain related to menstrual periods, headaches, and various forms of arthritis.

 Other Natural Ways to Increase Testosterone

-In addition to incorporating foods that boost testosterone, there are other methods that can increase levels and boost overall health, including by:
+In addition to adding more foods that boost testosterone, there are other methods that can increase levels and boost overall health.
+These include:

-• Losing or managing weight: Carrying excess weight is linked to lower testosterone levels, especially when obesity is induced by diet.
+• Losing or managing weight: Carrying excess weight and body fat can reduce testosterone levels.
+This especially serves true when obesity is induced by diet.
 Consume a balanced diet of whole grains, fruits and veggies, lean and plant-based proteins, and healthy fat sources.

-• Exercising: Physically active men have better semen parameters and hormone values compared to sedentary men, suggests 2012 research.
+• Exercising: Physically active men have better semen parameters and hormone values compared to sedentary men, research suggests.
 Aim for 30 minutes of physical activity daily, along with incorporating strength training at least two or three times each week.

-• Managing stress: Elevated stress increases cortisol, which can in turn lower testosterone levels.
+• Managing stress: Elevated stress increases cortisol, also known as the stress hormone, and can lower testosterone levels.
 Manage stress with positive coping techniques, including exercise, yoga, and meditation.

-• Supplementing as needed: A doctor or Registered Dietitian can help determine which supplements might be beneficial.
+• Supplementing as needed: Various nutrients can increase testosterone, including vitamin D and zinc.
+A doctor or Registered Dietitian can help determine which supplements might be beneficial.

 • Avoiding common chemicals: Chemicals such as phthalates common in plastics and personal care products shows to lower testosterone levels.